TuringLang/MCMCDebugging.jl/README.md

 ![](docs/buggy.png)

-You can also check the maximum mean discrepancy from the two results.
+You can also check the maximum mean discrepancy (MMD) using the two results.

 ```julia
 @info "MMD" mmd_of(res) mmd_of(res_buggy)